01 of 07

 Maine dominates when it comes to cheap skiing in New England: Four Maine ski areas make the list of the region's best deals.
 You can seriously spend a Saturday or Sunday skiing in Maine for less than you probably drop on fancy coffee every week.
 And you may find you really enjoy no-frills skiing at small mountains that cater to rugged Mainers and loyal local families.

 Why is Eaton Mountain in Skowhegan, Maine, such a bargain?
 This classic New England ski area has been in rebuilding mode since it was acquired by new owners in 2008.
 Efforts remain underway to raise sufficient capital to restore the chairlift to the top of the mountain.
-In the meantime, two new ski tows provide access to skiing and snowboarding on the lower part of the hill, and a terrain park gives snowboarders their own place to play.
-Eaton Mountain also has a snow tubing park and snowcat rides.
-And when you make this your winter fun destination, you help to ensure this 54-year-old ski area makes a... complete comeback.
+In the meantime, two new ski tows provide access to skiing and snowboarding on the lower part of the hill, a snowcat with bench seats runs skiers to the top of the hill, and a terrain park gives snowboarders their own place to play.
+Eaton Mountain also has a snow tubing park.
+And when you make this your winter fun destination, you help to ensure this 57-year-old ski area makes a complete comeback.

 Located in Lee, Maine, Mt.
 Jefferson is a rarity in the ski resort world: It relies solely on all-natural snow.
 So, you should always call ahead to see if Mother Nature is being cooperative, then get ready for a throwback skiing experience on trails that range from a beginner's slope all the way up to double black diamond.

 2018-19 Adult Full-Day Weekend Lift Ticket Price: $20